-Veterans from Florida, with a passion for flying, know they can soar into the wild blue yonder with extended benefits through the GI Bill 2.0 as part of the Post-9/11 Veterans Educational Assistance Improvements Act of 2010.
-Previously vocational and flight-related training in Florida was not covered, but such training is covered as of October 1, 2011.
+Veterans, with a passion for flying, know they can soar into the wild blue yonder with extended benefits through the GI Bill 2.0 as part of the Post 911 Veterans Educational Assistance Improvements Act of 2010.
+Previously, vocational and VA approved flight schools in Florida were not covered, but as of October 1, 2011, such training is covered.

-Call Aviation Schools Online and let our experts help you figure out what schools are VA approved near Florida, and what schools are not.
-If you are veteran living in Florida let us help you to find the information you need about your VA benefits eligibility.
+Call Aviation Schools Online and let our experts help you figure out what schools in Florida are VA approved, and what schools are not.
+If you are veteran living in Florida, let us help you to find the information you need about your VA benefits eligibility.

 - Private Pilot (Part 141, Part 61)

 - Commercial (Part 141, Part 61)

 - Add-Ons: Private, Instrument, Commercial, ATP (Part 141, Part 61)

 Post 9 11 GI Bill: Dependents are Eligible

 If you're the spouse or child of a veteran eligible for Post 9 11 GI Bill benefits, you can get help paying for the education you've always dreamed of!